In-depth

 Nissan Leaf’s battery issue

-The LEAF is one of the first mass-market EVs, and its batteries degrade more than new-generation EVs (a lack of active cooling being the main culprit).
+The LEAF is one of the first mass-market EVs, and its batteries degrade more than those of newer-generation EVs (a lack of active cooling is the main culprit).

 1. New battery in a Leaf with maximum range.